jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 If your Jellyfin server does not support hardware acceleration, but you have another machine that does, you can leverage [rffmpeg](https://github.com/joshuaboniface/rffmpeg) to delegate the transcoding to another machine.
 Currently Linux-only and requires SSH between the machines, as well as shared storage both for media and for the Jellyfin data directory.

-## Enabling Hardware Acceleration

-Hardware acceleration options can be found in the Admin Dashboard under the **Transcoding** section of the **Playback** tab.
-Select a valid hardware acceleration option from the drop-down menu, indicate a device if applicable, and check `enable hardware encoding` to enable encoding as well as decoding, if your hardware supports this.

-The hardware acceleration is available immediately for media playback.
-No server restart is required.

-## Setup
+## Common setup

 Each hardware acceleration type, as well as each Jellyfin installation type, requires different setup options before it can be used.
-It is always best to consult the FFMpeg documentation on the acceleration type you choose for the latest information.
+It is always best to consult [the FFMpeg documentation]((https://trac.ffmpeg.org/wiki/HWAccelIntro)) on the acceleration type you choose for the latest information.

 ### Acceleration on Docker

 In order to use hardware acceleration in Docker, the devices must be passed to the container.
 To see what video devices are available, you can run `sudo lshw -c video` or `vainfo` on your machine.
-VAAPI may require the `render` group added to the docker permissions.
+VA-API may require the `render` group added to the docker permissions.
 The `render` group id can be discovered in /etc/group such as `render:x:122:`.

 You can use `docker run` to start the server with a command like the one below.